 Is it waste?

-If you don't have a use for something and it will be discarded (which includes recycling), it's a waste.
-But before you throw it in the trash or pour it down the drain, you need to know if it's dangerous and how you can legally dispose of it.
+If you don't have a use for something and it will be discarded (which includes recycling), then it is a waste.
+But, you need to know if it's dangerous and how you can legally dispose of it.

 Gather information about your waste